ajb96817/rpnlatex/README.md

-# rpnlatex - RPN style math editor
+# rpnlatex - RPN style mathematical scratchpad

+This is a browser-based editor meant for quickly entering and manipulating equations.
+It is meant as a scratchpad for solving math problems, as an alternative to pen and paper.
+It has some limited document-preparation capabilities but for a full mathematical word processor you should use something like LyX instead.

+Equations are entered using a Reverse Polish Notation (RPN) input system inspired by HP calculators.
+Please see the built-in user manual (available by typing '?') for more information.

-Quick start:
+## Quick start:

 Download the latest release package from Github and unpack it, then open the 'index.html' file in a web browser.

 To host this from a webserver, simply copy all files to a location on the server and navigate to the URL in your browser.
 No server-side dynamic features are needed on the webserver; it's only static files.

 If your browser supports Progressive Web Apps, you can use this as a PWA to get a little more screen space.
 For example:

   * iOS: Open the application in Safari.
 Use the "send to" button and from there select "Add to Home Screen" to create a shortcut.
 Use the shortcut to run in PWA mode.
   * Chrome: From the menu, select "More tools" then "Create shortcut".
 After that, there should be a new menu item "Open in rpnlatex" which will start it in PWA mode.

 Note that you may need to host from a web server (as opposed to opening the local files directly in your browser) in order to take advantage of PWA.

 To build/run from source (not needed unless you want to change something):